RuslanLomaka/RESTAPINotes/roadmap.md

 - ⬜ Improve UI styling with CSS or Bootstrap
 - ⬜ Write full test suite (unit + integration)
 - ⬜ Expand CI/CD: enforce passing tests before push or deploy
+- ⬜ Replace Cloudflare tunneling with Nginx for SSL and HTTPS
 - ⬜ Final deployment as a Docker container on Raspberry Pi

 ---